bhargavi35/ladder-test/README.md

-Here's a README file for the components you mentioned, along with your introduction:

----

 # React Interactive Components

-This repository contains a set of interactive components designed to enhance user experience on your React application.
+This repository contains a set of interactive components designed to enhance user experience on React application.
 Each component is built with a specific scroll-based or interaction-driven functionality to make the UI more engaging.

 ## Table of Contents